 I love corn.
 There are so many different ways you can cook, process and serve corn.
 Corn tortillas, corn on the cob, corn puree, corn soup, I mean the possibilities are endless.
 Did you ever watch the movie, "Interstellar"?
-In the movie, Earth has been taken over by a never-ending dustbowl preventing fruits and vegetables from growing, except for corn.
+In the movie, Earth is battling a dustbowl preventing fruits and vegetables from growing, except for corn.
 I just might be the only person who wouldn't get sick of eating corn every day all day (but please don't let this actually happen!).
-I mean, if it’s prepared like how it is in today’s meal as street corn tostadas, you really can’t complain.
+You really can't complain if the corn is dressed up in different flavors like in these street corn tostadas.
 Seasoned with cotija, chili, and lime and served with beans, avocado, and tomatoes on a crispy tostada shell, this is one satisfying meal that's ready in a cinch.

 **Helpful tips and common mistakes